In Denver, a music center celebrates and equips young musicians

 Jamie Wolf began teaching at El Sistema Colorado by directing the student choirs after school.
 At one point, she was also a program director for the center managing the teaching artists in their programs at partner schools.
 Now, Wolf teaches preschool students in the center’s early childhood music classes on Thursday mornings.

-Wolf believes that kids around three and four years old are at the perfect age to start learning music, since that's when they can really grasp things like fine motor skills and auditory processing.
+Wolf believes that kids around three and four years old are at the perfect age to start learning music, since that's when they can really grasping things like fine motor skills and auditory processing.

 “Music is such a joyful way to work on that with kids.
 In our classes, we’re exploring rhythm and singing and instruments and sort of different genres of music,” Wolf said.